How to create an appointment schedule for a language school

 Next, determine the number of appointments a client can make on your schedule.
 After the maximum is reached, appointments can only be changed or deleted.

 When a service depends on one or more resource schedules, any limits set there apply here as well.
 If the checkbox Multiple reservations can take place at the same time is not selected, the schedule will behave as if there is a single shared resource needed for each appointment.
 You would check this box if you offer a service that can be booked multiple times simultaneously (e.g. a lesson that can take place in any meeting room).

 Constrain start times

 Creating a grid consisting of predetermined available times usually provides a better user experience than leaving the time unconstrained.
-You can enter suitable start times in the field Constrain start times to.
-Your client can then pick a time by simply clicking on a ‘time chip’.
+You can enter suitable start times in the Constrain start times to field.
+Students can then pick a time by simply clicking on a time slot.

 If you offer a service that depends on an interchangeable resource, the system can show the client a drop down menu of available resources from which to choose.
-In this example, a client can select a preferred teacher.
+In this example, students can select a preferred teacher.

 If you offer more than one service, you can select the order in which services and/or available resources will be presented under the heading Service selection.

 The Price field allows you to charge a fee for a booking, or to capture credit card details (but not the 3 digit Credit Verification Value codes).
 By clicking Setup pricing you can create advanced pricing rules that change the price based on particular conditions.
 This is discussed in detail under Adding payment to your schedule.

 Testing the schedule from a visitor’s point of view